-&lt;sup>23 See Rogers supra note 13 at 3-5 For a discussion of several other areas of difference see Benson supra note 8 at 82-85 and Catherine A. Rogers, Lawyers Without Borders, U. Pa.
-J. Int'l L. Vol. 30:4 at 1036-1037 ((2009) [hereafter "Rogers Lawyers Without Borders"]. (also identifying as areas of difference lawyer communication with employees of an adverse corporate party, statements of fact to the tribunal known to be unsupported by the evidence, the obligation to advise the court of adverse legal authority, the nature of counsel's obligation
+24 Id. at 3-5.
+For a discussion of several other areas of difference, see Benson, supra note 3, at 82-85 (also identifying as areas of difference lawyer communication with employees of an adverse corporate party, statements of fact to the tribunal known to be unsupported by the evidence, the obligation to advise the court of adverse legal authority, the nature of counsel's obligation to assure production of responsive documents, obligation to report perjury).
+See also Catherine A. Rogers, Lawyers Without Borders, 30 U. PA.
+J. INT'L L. 1035, 1038-39 (2009) [hereinafter Rogers, Lawyers Without Borders].